systopia/de.systopia.dbmonitor/README.md

 ![Screenshot](/images/screenshot.png)

-(*FIXME: In one or two paragraphs, describe what the extension does and why one would download it. *)
++ check the system for stuck queries and send an email if there are any.
++ you may install this extension, if you want to be informed about stuck database-queries

-The extension is licensed under [AGPL-3.0](LICENSE.txt).
++ The extension is licensed under [AGPL-3.0](LICENSE.txt).

 ## Requirements